Two key components help ensure the efficient and effective assessment of job applicants:

 Final interview activities—again, whether conducted on campus or virtually—allow candidates to showcase their professional qualities.
 They are also opportunities for the unit to make finalists feel welcomed and to help finalists imagine themselves as part of a new community.

-- Introducing finalists to relevant faculty, staff, students, and administrators within and outside the unit with whom they might share research, teaching, service, and/or outreach interests.
-How can you help finalists imagine local professional networks?
+- Units may want to introduce finalists to relevant faculty, staff, students, and administrators within and outside the unit with whom they might share research, teaching, service, and/or outreach interests.
+How can the unit help finalists imagine local professional networks?

-- Asking finalists if they would like to visit relevant research centers, facilities, or other campus resources, and/or to meet with specific individuals.
+- Units may want to ask finalists if they would like to visit relevant research centers, facilities, or other campus resources, and/or to meet with specific individuals.
 It is best to create a list of resources finalists can review before the final interview.
 A sample list of campus resources is available in the Toolkit.

-- Time permitting, asking finalists if they would like to meet with relevant community partners and resources.
+- Time permitting, units may want to ask finalists if they would like to meet with relevant community partners and resources.

-- Providing venues for finalists to ask questions they might not feel comfortable asking members of the hiring unit (e.g., about partner accommodations, family or medical leave, disability accommodations, resources for childcare or eldercare, unit or campus climate for people from underrepresented backgrounds).
-The meeting with a dean can be an opportunity for these kinds of questions if it is clear they can be asked in confidence.
+- Units may want to provide venues for finalists to ask questions they might not feel comfortable asking members of the hiring unit (e.g., about atypical resources for their research, or about partner accommodations, family or medical leave, disability accommodations, resources for childcare or eldercare, unit or campus climate for people from underrepresented backgrounds, and so forth).

-- Maintaining clear and open communication with finalists.
-It is important to be honest about expectations for teaching, research, and service, as well as about issues of funding, space, or other resources.
+It is important to maintain clear and open communication with finalists before, during, and after the final interview, and it is important to be honest about the unit’s expectations for teaching, research, and service, as well as about issues of funding, space, or other resources.

 Taking a “Tiered” Approach to Final Interviews